 - Minimise the number of journeys you make, and avoid long distance trips.
 Avoid travelling at the busiest times and routes

 - Travel abroad is prohibited, other than for a small number of permitted reasons

 We regularly review updates from Government as they are published and work out what they mean for council services.
 We’ll publish information on these pages, or you can sign up for email updates to be the first to know.

 Following Government instructions designed to help reduce the spread of coronavirus, the council has taken a number of steps to help ensure the wellbeing of customers, staff and the wider community.

 This means some of the services you usually use will be closed, or will operate in a different way.
 We understand the changes to our services may be frustrating, but Government advice is clear: we all need to do what we can to stop coronavirus from spreading.

 We are working hard to make sure the services you rely on are available wherever possible.
 We are putting additional measures in place to make sure that people who are more likely to be affected by the social distancing measures get the support they need.

 Working together in the pandemic

 We’ve reduced how many council staff are out and about during the pandemic but some people still need to work around the city.
 We only send out staff when we need to.
 We’re careful to follow the latest national coronavirus restrictions, and our staff all follow safety rules.
-We’re committed to making sure that everyone who works for the city council treats all of our residents and customers politely and with respect.
-In return we ask that everyone respect our staff while they are doing their jobs in these challenging times.
+We’re committed to making sure that everyone who works for the council treats all of our residents and customers politely and with respect.
+In return we ask everyone to respect our staff while they are doing their jobs in these challenging times.

 If you need to contact us, our phone lines and customer service emails are available and we are keeping the website updated with information about affected services, and alternatives wherever we have them.